Tricks insurance plays to deny your case

 Someone from the insurance company interviews you about all of your qualifications.
 He asks about all the things that you could possibly do physically even though you could be partially or pretty much permanently disabled.

-They’ll be doing this Vocational Assessment to find jobs for you to help you get back on your feet?
+Will they be doing this Vocational Assessment to find jobs for you to help you get back on your feet?
 No!
 They’re doing it to find a job you can do so they can cut your benefits off.

 What’s an Independent Medical Examiner?

-Well that obviously will reduce the benefits that they pay and that’s the only reason they do it.
+Well, that obviously will reduce the benefits that they pay and that’s the only reason they do it.

 What is a Peer Review?